Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * random_sadow(): (Code lines 423 - 457).
 Used to apply a random shadow mask on images.
 * brigth_augmentation2(): (Code lines 468 - 479) used to shift sligthly the image brigth in HSV color space using a random_uniform deviation.

+##### Batch generator
+Two custom funtion to generate bath for training and validation with the aim of avoiding overload of RAM memory